-In line with its National Energy Policy and international emission reduction commitments, Peru's RER development framework is aimed at increasing the share of renewable energy sources in the energy matrix, which is currently dominated by large hydroelectric and thermal plants (using natural gas from the Camisea Gas Project).
-The plants qualifying as renewable energy facilities have (i) a right to priority dispatch, since they have no variable costs; (ii) priority access to the grid; and (iii) tax benefits, including accelerated depreciation and early repayment of the general sales tax.
-Under this renewable energy promotion framework, there were four on-grid and one off-grid auctions, allowing for executing 65 projects, although not all of them ended up operating in the market.
+In line with its National Energy Policy and international emission reduction commitments.
+Peru's development framework for renewable energy resource plants ("RER") is aimed at increasing the share of renewable energy sources in the energy matrix, which is currently dominated by large hydroelectric and thermal plants (using natural gas from the Camisea field in Cusco).
+The plants qualifying as renewable energy facilities have (i) a right to priority dispatch, since they have no variable costs; (ii) priority access to the grid; and (iii) tax benefits including accelerated depreciation and early repayment of the general sales tax.
+Under this renewable energy promotion framework, there were four on-grid and one offgrid auctions, allowing for executing 65 projects, although not all of them ended up operating in the market.

-However, the implementation of renewable energy projects in Peru currently does not depend on any promotion framework or auction because of the significant decrease in production and storage costs, the increasing role of corporate social responsibility encouraging companies to enter into renewable energy deals, the increase in marginal costs, the promotion of energy efficiency and distributed generation solutions, the social and environmental benefits, and Peru's favorable weather conditions.
+However, the implementation of renewable energy projects in Peru currently does not depend on any promotion framework or auction because of the significant decrease in production and storage costs, the increasing role of corporate social responsibility encouraging companies to enter into renewable energy deals, the increase in marginal costs, the promotion of energy efficiency and distributed generation solutions, the social and environmental benefits and Peru's favorable weather conditions.

-In sum, except for solar power, which still has a regulatory limit preventing power purchase agreements ("PPAs") in the free market under the same conditions as any other technology, there is a significant development of renewable projects due to market competitiveness.
-However, regulatory changes increasing investment opportunities for all RER, including solar power, are expected in late 2022.
+In sum, except for solar power, which still has a regulatory limit preventing power purchase agreements ("PPAs") in the free and regulated market under the same conditions as any other technology, there is a significant development of renewable projects due to market competitiveness.
+However, there are (i) two legislative projects that could significantly increase contracting possibilities for all RERs, including solar; as well as (ii) a regulatory project that could significantly boost the development of Distributed Generation, to be approved during 2023.